-Iliana Olalde is an artist, art educator, and researcher whose work weaves together feminist pedagogies, participatory processes, and site-responsive approaches, engaging with themes of body, gender, memory, landscape, and collectivity.
-She works across video, installation, education, research, and participatory art, exploring how bodies, communities, and territories intersect.
+Iliana Olalde is a Mexican interdisciplinary artist, art educator, and feminist.
+Her practice unfolds at the intersection of art, pedagogy, participatory processes, and site-responsive approaches, engaging with the body, gender, memory, landscape, and collectivity.
+Working across education, artistic research, participatory art, installation, performance, and video, she explores how bodies, communities, and territories intersect.

-She has a background in Art and Gender studies (UNAM), Communication studies (UNAM), and Contemporary Dance (INBAL), and is currently pursuing a Master’s degree in Arts Pedagogy (UV), focusing on participatory art processes.
+She holds a background in Art and Gender (UNAM), Communication (UNAM), and Contemporary Dance (INBAL), and is currently pursuing a Master’s degree in Arts Pedagogy (UV), focusing on participatory art processes and feminist pedagogies in museums and cultural institutions.
 Her work has been presented in Mexico, the United States, Cuba, Brazil, Peru, Colombia, Germany, the United Kingdom, Iceland, Thailand, and Guatemala, in venues such as Judson Memorial Church, Museo de Arte de Zapopan, La Revuelta, The Women’s Building, the International AWID Forum, and the IMPACT transdisciplinary symposium, among others.

-She is currently a member of ICOM Mexico and the Committee for Education and Cultural Action.
+She is a member of ICOM Mexico and the Committee for Education and Cultural Action (CECA).

 CV